Why Your Website Is Killing Donations and How to Fix It

 - Simplify your donation page so that it is only a one-pager.
 Think carefully about just how much information you need from the donor.
 Keep it to the bare minimum.

 - Offer more than one payment method.
 A credit card option is mandatory but consider including a PayPal option and an electronic check option.
 Don’t just offer PayPal.
 Not everyone uses it.
 Couple it with the regular credit card option.
 If you hand off the payment process to a third party, such as NetworkforGood, be sure to "brand" your page on that site.
-Branded pages perform way better than generic ones.

 - Once the donor has completed the donation form, send him or her to a thank you page.
 You’ll still have to follow up with your usual email receipt/thank you, but a post-donation thank you page will keep the good feeling flowing for your donor.
 Make that page pop with a great image or even a video.

-- After the donation, remind your donors to share their action with their social media friends.
+- After the donation, remind your donors to share their actions with their social media friends.
 You can do that on the post-donation thank you page or even with a popup lightbox with standard social media buttons.
 Use your email receipt/thank you for reminding donors to share as well.

 There is no better way to get your donors to follow through with their giving intention than to fix the problems on your website and to design the strongest possible donation page and follow up thank you page.